piqnt/planck.js/docs/api/globals.md

 Callback function for ray casts, see [World.rayCast](classes/world.md#raycast).

 Called for each fixture found in the query.
+The returned value replaces the ray-cast input maxFraction.
-You control how the ray cast proceeds by returning a float: return -1: ignore this fixture and continue return 0: terminate the ray cast return fraction: clip the ray to this point return 1: don't clip the ray and continue
+You control how the ray cast proceeds by returning a numeric/float value.

+- `0` to terminate the ray cast
+- `fraction` to clip the ray cast at current point
+- `1` don't clip the ray and continue
+- `-1` (or anything else) to continue

 **`param`** The fixture hit by the ray